umbrella-network/phoenix-concordium/README.md

 # Concordium Umbrella oracle.

-This is a temporary development repository to develop smart contracts for the Umbrella oracle on Concordium.
+This is the Umbrella oracle protocol on Concordium.

 The protocol consists of three smart contract folders:

 - `Registry`
 - `StakingBank`
 - `UmbrellaFeeds`

+There exists one smart contract folder that showcases the integration into the protocol:

+- `OracleIntegration` (This folder has a separate README.md file with additional information)

 # Init